What Is Common Stock?

 - Bonds: You can also buy bonds on public exchanges via a regular brokerage account.
 Bonds are promises to pay the bearer a specific sum of money on a particular date (called the “maturity”).
 Like stocks, bond prices go up and down depending on demand in the market.
 The higher the price paid for the bond, the lower the expected return.
 Usually, bond prices rise when investors begin seeing stocks as too risky.

-There are several significant differences between common stocks and preferred stocks.
-The main point of divergence is that holders of preferred stocks have no voting rights, while owners of common stocks do.
+The main point of divergence here is that holders of preferred stocks have no voting rights, while owners of common stocks do.

 This means that common stockholders have a say in the future direction of the company, such as who it hires, which products it develops, and which markets it tries to enter, while preferred stockholders don’t.